 And since all of the ghosts are desperately trying to get into the Ghostbusters’ containment unit, they are drawing Mee-Krah directly to New York City.
 As the enormous cyclopean monster prepares to make New York into an arid wasteland, Egon discovers that Venkman’s machine may just be the only thing that can stop it!

 #2.
 THE REVENGE OF MURRAY THE MANTIS (Season 2, Episode 36)

 During a parade through the steets of NYC, a balloon of a fictional kids show hero, Murray the Mantis, begins acting strangely.
 Before the balloon can become a danger to air travel over the metropolis, Pete Venkman blasts it with his proton pack.
 The resulting explosion unleashes the evil spirit hiding within, and it instantly transforms into a gigantic, rampaging mantis monster.

 It turns out that a ghostly force snuck into the balloon when it was filled within a warehouse that once housed a mortuary, and according to Egon’s PKE readings, the mantis’ power level rivals that of Gozer!
 “Murray” proves to be way too big for the Ghostbusters to handle on their own, therefore they hatch a crazy plan to release the Stay Puft Marshmallow Man from their containment unit.

 Slimer leads Mr. Stay Puft to Central Park to have a brawl with Murray the Mantis, while the Ghostbusters lay a trap to defeat the giant insect.
-With the combined might of the marshmallow giant and their proton beam weaponry, the Ghostbusters pull off a major win and save The Big Apple yet again.
+With the combined might of the marshmallow giant and their proton beam weaponry, our heroes pull off a major win and save The Big Apple yet again.